Melanoma

 How can I recognize malignant melanoma?

-Regular self-examination offers a great opportunity to detect cancer at such an early stage that it can be cured before it spreads and becomes life-threatening, especially in the case of malignant skin diseases that develop visibly on the outside.The following six signs may indicate melanoma.
+Regular self-examination offers a great opportunity to detect cancer at such an early stage that it can be cured before it spreads and becomes life-threatening, especially in the case of malignant skin diseases that develop visibly on the outside.

-When do I need to go to a doctor
+When do i need to go to a doctor?

-The short answer is: if you notice a skin lesion or mole that fits one of the ABCDE guidelines or the Ugly Duckling rule, or if you see a new mole or skin lesion, you should schedule an appointment with a healthcare provider who has experience with melanoma.
 Identifying new or changing moles/lesions is key to early detection.
 Melanoma is the most serious form of skin cancer.
 If left untreated, it can spread and become deadly.
 That’s why it’s important to know when it’s time to see a doctor.

-How can SkinScreener help
+How can SkinScreener help?

 Download Now